 Show All Answers

 Public WiFi networks, like those in coffee shops, airports, and hotels, are convenient, but they aren’t secure.
-Watch this video from the Federal Trade Commission with tips on using public wireless connections to help protect your personal information.
-And reference this article for the best free VPNs for 2020.
+This article has tips on using public wireless connections to help protect your personal information.
+And reference this article for the best free VPNs for 2022.

 It is a good idea to clear your browser cache because it will prevents using old forms, protects your personal information, and helps applications run better on your computer.
 This article has links to walk you through how to make those changes in your browser.